lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 =============================================================

 In this homework, we're going to use OpenAI's API to generate text adventure game components automatically.
-Starting with the [prompting ideas from class](https://laramartin.net/interactive-fiction-class/slides/lecture-04_output.pdf) and [generating descriptions using the Playground](https://laramartin.net/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.html), we'll show how to finetune models to perform specific tasks.
+Starting with the [prompting ideas from class](https://laramartin.net/interactive-fiction-class/slides/25-09-09_output.pdf) and [the prompting activity](https://blackboard.umbc.edu/ultra/courses/_96140_1/outline/assessment/test/_7989301_1?courseId=_96140_1&gradeitemView=details), we'll show how to finetune models to perform specific tasks.
 In particular, you will generate room descriptions and item properties for text adventure games.

 ## Learning Objectives
 For this assignment, we will check your ability to:
-* Use the OpenAI API for few-shot prompting GPT models
+* Call APIs for few-shot prompting LLMs
-* Use the OpenAI API for finetuning GPT early models
+* Call APIs for finetuning LLMs
 * Setup data for finetuning
-* Compare early finetuned output to modern few-shot output
+* Compare finetuned output to few-shot output of the same base model

 ## Getting Started

-If you haven't already done so, please complete the in-class activity on [Generating Room Descriptions](https://laramartin.net/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.html).
-This will give you a good idea of how the model should be prompted without dealing with the API.
+If you haven't already done so, please complete the in-class activity on [prompting](https://blackboard.umbc.edu/ultra/courses/_96140_1/outline/assessment/test/_7989301_1?courseId=_96140_1&gradeitemView=details).
+This will give you a good idea of how models should be prompted without dealing with code.
+You can also play around with the [OpenAI Playground](https://platform.openai.com/playground), but this will use up your credits.

 ### Models
+For this homework, we are going to focus on GPT models since they are some of the most popular models.
+However, using these models does cost money so if you cannot afford to use these models, you are welcome to use a free **decoder-only** model such as [LLaMA-3](https://huggingface.co/docs/transformers/v4.56.1/model_doc/llama3), [Mistral](https://huggingface.co/docs/transformers/v4.56.1/model_doc/mistral), or [OLMo2](https://huggingface.co/docs/transformers/v4.56.1/model_doc/olmo2).
+You are welcome to use quantized models, but **please do not use reasoning models like Deepseek or o3 for this assignment**.

 OpenAI has several different chat models.
-You will probably see `gpt-4o` and `gpt-4o-mini`, but there are older models like `gpt-3.5-turbo` and `davinci-002` (GPT-3).
+You will probably see `gpt-5`, `gpt-5-mini`, and `gpt-5-nano` but there are older models as well.
 These differ from each other in several dimensions:
 * The context length (how long each message can be, and how many messages of history the conversation can have)
 * The number of model parameters (larger number of model parameters tend to result in higher quality output)
 * The speed of the model (`gpt-3.5-turbo` generates output more quickly)
-* The cost of the model (`gpt-4o` is more [expensive](https://openai.com/pricing))
+* The cost of the model (`o1-pro` is [expensive](https://openai.com/pricing))
+* Whether OpenAI even lets you finetune it (OpenAI generally doesn't let you finetune newer models because they are already finetuned on other data)

 ## Prompt Design

 You can design prompts to get GPT to do all sorts of suprising things.
-For instance, GPT-3/4 can perform [few-shot learning](https://arxiv.org/abs/2005.14165).
+For instance, GPT-3/4/5 can perform [few-shot learning](https://dl.acm.org/doi/abs/10.5555/3495724.3495883).
 Given a few examples of a task, it can "learn" a pattern very quickly and then be used for classification tasks.
 It often times helps to tell the model what you want it to do.
-Use some of the tips and tricks we [talked about in class](https://laramartin.net/interactive-fiction-class/slides/lecture-04_output.pdf).
+Use some of the tips and tricks we [talked about in class](https://laramartin.net/interactive-fiction-class/slides/25-09-09_output.pdf).

 ## Fine-Tuning

-Next, we'll take a look at how to [fine-tune the OpenAI models](https://platform.openai.com/docs/guides/fine-tuning) to perform a specific task.
+Next, we'll take a look at how to [fine-tune the OpenAI models](https://platform.openai.com/docs/guides/supervised-fine-tuning) to perform a specific task.
 You can use few-shot learning when you have a few dozen training example, and you can use fine-tuning when you have several hundred examples.
-When we have a few hundred training examples, then it's not possible to fit them all into a prompt, since GPT-3 has a limit of 2048 tokens in the prompt.
+When we have a few hundred training examples, then it's not possible to fit them all into a prompt, since GPT* has a limit of the nubmer of tokens you can put in the prompt.

-For your homework, you'll fine-tune GPT-3 to generate different parts of text adventure games.
-Specifically we'll train GPT-3 to
+For your homework, you'll fine-tune GPT-4o-mini to generate different parts of text adventure games.
+Specifically we'll train `gpt-4.1-nano-2025-04-14` to
 1. Generate descriptions of locations
 2. Predict an item's properties